 2:30pm – 3:30pm

 I head to the Bentley office to use their clinic rooms.
 I meet with our team Psychologist to discuss a referral I made to her earlier in the year.
-It’s important to understand our role boundaries and know when to refer to other clinicians on our team, or the specialist services we offer such as PEBBLES or MEAHLS.
+It’s important to understand our role boundaries and know when to refer to other clinicians on our team, or the specialist services we offer such as mealtime management and continence support.
 We have a lengthy discussion about the referral reasons, family history and any safety concerns, and I leave the meeting feeling that my client and his family are in great hands.

 3:30pm – 4:15pm

 I have some time to catch up on notes from the day, make a couple of phone calls and answer emails.
 I also send through a task request to our admin team to create a visual schedule resource that I can use with a client in a few weeks’ time.
 I don’t finish all my admin tasks so some will need to wait until tomorrow.